 Known for their kind eyes, loyalty, and enthusiasm for life, the golden retriever is one of the most popular dog breeds in the United States.
-Though bred as hunting dogs, goldens also make excellent family dogs.
+Though historically bred as hunting dogs in the Scottish Highlands, goldens also make excellent family dogs.
 The dogs usually get along well with children and are incredibly affectionate and intelligent.
 Golden retrievers make wonderful service dogs and are often very successful as guide, assistance, or search and rescue dogs.

 Coat Color: Light to dark gold